skip to Main Content

 Project Updates

-VOLS Senior Law Project (SLP) supported older adults with their critical life planning needs.
-VOLS SLP held a legal clinic for older adults served through Jacob A. Riis Neighborhood Settlement joined by pro bono attorneys from Bloomberg and Debevoise & Plimpton LLP.
-The team also held legal clinics and educational programs with community partners Greenwich House’s Our Lady of Pompeii and Independence Plaza Older Adult Center, SAGE and St. Margaret’s House.
+VOLS Senior Law Project (SLP) held legal clinics and educational programs to support older adults and veterans with their life planning needs.
+VOLS SLP was proud to present at the New York State Department of Veterans’ Services Vietnam War Veterans Day Resource Fair and Program hosted by Black Veterans for Social Justice, connecting veterans with resources and legal services available through VOLS.
+VOLS SLP held an execution clinic for older adults served through Jacob A. Riis Neighborhood Settlement alongside pro bono volunteers from Bloomberg and Debevoise & Plimpton LLP, and held legal clinics with community partners Greenwich House’s Center on the Square and Westbeth Older Adult Centers.

 Recent Testimony